Kvjong/A2Group8/itinterview.md

 # <center> IT Interview </center>

-### What kind of work is done by the IT professional
+### What kind of work is done by the IT professional?

 Desktop Support Engineer.
 Contractor to the Department of Defence Since 2010.
 As part of the Endpoint Services team, I am responsible for level 2 and level 3 support.
 That can involve the following: